sugarandmagic/aws-console-colours/README.md

 # README

+A chrome extension for saving you from dropping tables in production, inspired by and building on <https://www.charon.org/extension.html>.

+Right now this has to be sideloaded into chrome from source.

+To use:

-Install the scripts as per the manifest.
+1. Install the scripts as per the manifest.

-Put your data into data.json like this:
+2. Put your data into data.json as below

+3. Load into chrome extensions

 ``` jsonc
 {